realadammatthew/humbleberger/src/copy/from-the-trenches-an-evangelism-guide.md

 ### 1. Gospel-Centered

-- **The Message:** God's holiness, human sin, Messiah's sacrificial death and resurrection, and the invitation to repentance and faith.
+- **The Message:** G-d's holiness, human sin, Messiah's sacrificial death and resurrection, and the invitation to repentance and faith.
-- **The Power:** Trust in the Gospel itself as the power of God for salvation (Romans 1:16).
+- **The Power:** Trust in the Good News itself as the power of G-d for salvation (Romans 1:16).

 ### 2. Spirit-Led